citation-media/wp-webhook-framework

 Code Quality

-• Filterable: Extensive WordPress filter integration
+• Filterable - Extensive WordPress filter integration

-• Well Documented: Comprehensive inline documentation and examples
+• Well Documented - Comprehensive inline documentation